What is A/B testing?

 The advantages of split testing are numerous.

-Let’s go through its benefits when it comes to Lead Generation.
+Let’s go through its benefits when it comes to generating leads on LinkedIn or outside of it.

 Probably the best thing about A/B testing is its simplicity of analysis.